the-nick-of-time/DnD/README.txt

 D&D Tools

-Direct all comments, suggestions, etc. at /u/the-nick-of-time All tools in this package are released under the GNU General Public License version 2, as detailed within the file LICENSE.
+Direct all comments, suggestions, and bug reports at /u/the-nick-of-time All tools in this package are released under the GNU General Public License version 2, as detailed within the file LICENSE.
 Refer to that document before doing anything except downloading for personal use.
 These were written in Python 3.4.0 on a Windows machine and I do not guarantee that they will work correctly on any other platform.